 The assembly area is in the Dunedin Centre, adjacent to the Dunedin Town Hall.
 Access is via the Glenroy Auditorium entrance located on Harrop Street.

-- To ensure you're put in the correct order, wear the numbered label that was issued with your guest tickets until just before you go up on the stage.
+- To ensure you're put in the correct order, wear the numbered sticker that was issued with your guest tickets on the left side of your gown until just before you go up on the stage.
 A staff member will remove it before you cross the stage.

 - You'll be seated about 40 minutes before the ceremony begins.